 In total there are 17 native species of bat in the UK.
 All individual bats and their resting places are legally protected under Regulation 41 of The Conservation of Habitats and Species Regulations 2017 and Section 9 of the Wildlife and Countryside Act 1981.
 It is an offence to intentionally kill, injure or handle a bat, to possess a bat (whether live or dead), disturb a roosting bat, or sell or offer a bat for sale without a licence.
 It is also an offence to damage, destroy or obstruct access to any place used by bats for shelter, whether they are present or not.
 Because of the significance of bats within relevant planning policy and legislation, it is important to takes steps as early as possible to assess your sites potential of supporting bats.Click here to discuss your project

-An initial bat assessment is undertaken during the Phase I survey and determines if there are any potential roosting features on your site.
+An initial bat survey is undertaken during the Phase I survey and determines if there are any potential roosting features on your site.
 Bats commonly roost in buildings and trees.
 Any buildings or trees that may be impacted by works are assessed internally and externally for evidence of bats and potential roosting features (PRFs).

-Typical features on homes may include:
+Typical features on buildings may include:

-Both structures and trees are classified as either having negligible, low, moderate or high potential to support roosting bats.
+Both buildings and trees are classified as either having negligible, low, moderate or high potential to support roosting bats.
 If they are considered negligible, no further survey effort will be required.
 If there is low, moderate or high potential either one, two or three Phase II Emergence/Re-entry surveys will be required respectively.
 Similarly if signs of bats, or bats themselves, are found this will result in the building/tree being classified as a known roost meaning three Phase II surveys will be required.

 As outlined above, the level of survey effort will depend on the particular site, however to satisfy the Local Planning Authority we must work within the recommendations of the Bat Conservation Trusts Good Practice Survey Guidelines 3rd Edition (2016):